Coarse-grained quantum thermodynamics: Observation-dependent quantities, observation-independent laws: Dissipative work and fluctuations

 We now extend the validity of Eqs. \eqref{eqn:W_diss} and \eqref{eq:crooks} to coarse-grained quantities.
 Let us first specify how exactly the lack of resolution of the instruments of the coarse-graining agent $C$ affects the standard TPM scheme (see Fig.~\ref{img:drawing}).
 Our starting point is again the (fine-grained) thermal state $\tau_\beta^{(0)}$, over which a first projective energy measurement of $\breve{H}_0$ is performed.
 In this case, agent $C$ obtains outcome $I$, corresponding to eigenvalue $E_I^{(0)}$, with probability

 where we used Eq.~\eqref{eq:condition2}.
-After the measurement, agent $C$ \emph{reprepares} the state $\Pi_I^{(0)}/N_I^{(0)}$, and applies the unitary quench, $U(\tau,0)$, associated to protocol $\Lambda$.
-It is important to note that the quench $U(\tau,0)$ may or may not act on the fine-grained degrees of freedom.
-This distinction accounts for scenarios in which the protocol $\Lambda$ is either implemented by agent $C$ (acting only on coarse-grained degrees of freedom), or results from an external operation beyond $C$'s control, potentially involving fine-grained components as well.
+After the measurement, agent $C$ \emph{reprepares} the state $\Pi_I^{(0)}/N_I^{(0)}$, and applies the unitary evolution $U(\tau,0)$ associated with protocol $\Lambda$, with $U(\tau,0)$ potentially acting on fine-grained degrees of freedom that are not accessible to the coarse-graining agent $C$\footnote{This modelling choice is intentional and reflects the fact that the physical evolution of a system need not be constrained by the measurement resolution of a given agent.
+Even when an agent can only resolve a restricted set of observables, the underlying dynamics may still involve fine-grained degrees of freedom, for instance due to natural evolution, external driving, or operations implemented by another agent or automated mechanism.
+Adopting the same fine-grained unitary evolution in both the fine- and coarse-grained TPM schemes therefore allows for a consistent comparison that isolates the effects of limited measurement resolution and state re-preparation from those of the underlying dynamics.}.
 At the end of the protocol, a second measurement of $\breve{H}_\tau$ is performed, obtaining the outcome $J$ associated with the eigenvalue $E_J^{(\tau)}$.
 Finally, the system is put again in contact with the thermal reservoir until it equilibrates with the fine-grained state $\tau_\beta^{(\tau)}$ corresponding to the final Hamiltonian $H_\tau$.

 The joint probability of obtaining outcomes $I$ and $J$ in the coarse-graining process then reads

 It is worth noting that the TPM procedure with coarse-grained instruments effectively involves a repreparation of the initial fine-grained thermal state into the corresponding coarse-grained thermal state.
 Specifically, the ensemble average over the post-measurement states yields